-To configure ACL-based rate limiting, you create individual traffic policies , and then reference the traffic policies in one or more ACL entries (also called clauses or statements).
-The traffic policies become effective on ports to which the ACLs are bound.
+To configure ACL-based rate limiting, you create individual traffic policies and then reference the traffic policies in one or more ACL entries (also called clauses or statements).
+The traffic policies go into effect on ports to which the ACLs are bound.